x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-agents/manage-transport-agents.md

 To verify that you have successfully configured the priority of a transport agent, run the command `Get-TransportAgent | Format-List Name,Priority` and verify the priority value of the transport agent.

-## Use the Shell to uninstall a transport agent
+## Use the Exchange Management Shell to uninstall a transport agent

 When the transport agent is uninstalled, Exchange unregisters the DLL files used with the agent.
 Exchange doesn't remove any files, registry keys, or other objects added by the installation of the transport agent.